The HCG Diet: Does This “Low Calorie, High Hormone” Diet Work?

-It is important to note that these side effects are more commonly seen when patients take the injections as opposed to the sublingual drops or homeopathic preparations.10
+It is important to note that these side effects are more commonly seen when patients take the injections as opposed to the sublingual drops or homeopathic preparations.9

 There could even be a cancer danger.
 Human chorionic gonadotropin stimulates production of the hormone androgen, which can exacerbate prostate and other androgen-mediated cancers.

-In fact, the Centers for Disease Control has been called to investigate over a dozen deaths caused by this diet, dating back to the 1970s.
-Based on this both the American College of Bariatric Physicians and the FDA advises patients and consumers alike to avoid HCG weight loss products.
+In fact, the Centers for Disease Control have been called to investigate over a dozen deaths caused by this diet, dating back to the 1970s.
+Based on this, both the American College of Bariatric Physicians and the FDA advises patients and consumers alike to avoid HCG weight loss products.

 This Diet Loses Big…

 No matter how many people say they have lost weight with the HCG diet, the fact remains that there’s no good research to support these claims.
 It just doesn’t work – and it’s too extreme to result in long-term weight loss, anyway.

 That would be reason enough to pass on this fad.
 Now, consider that HCG has been linked to a slew of dangerous side effects and potential risks.
 Not to mention possible deaths…